libretro/docs/docs/library/dosbox-pure.md

 ![The DOSBox Pure gamepad mapper](https://raw.githubusercontent.com/schellingb/dosbox-pure/main/images/padmapper.png)

-If you need even more customization of the controls than provided by the Automated controller mappings, or the various presets for mouse, keyboard and joysticks you can use the gamepad mapper introduced in version 0.9.0 in April, 2022.
+If you need even more customization of the controls than provided by the [Automated controller mappings](#automated-controller-mappings), or the various presets for [mouse](#mouse-emulation), [keyboard](#keyboard-emulation) and [joysticks](#joystick-emulation), you can use the gamepad mapper introduced in version 0.9.0 in April, 2022.

 To open it, click the "PAD MAPPER" button in the On-screen keyboard (cf. above).